wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--logcollector.md

 - [ ] Check that labels are added to JSON files.
 - [ ] Check that the multi-line logs are taken correctly.
 - [ ] Check that no duplicate files are scanned (entered multiple times).
+- [ ] Check that the agent sends the Windows Eventchannel events generated when it was stopped. (https://github.com/wazuh/wazuh/issues/3475)

 ## Performance